elvisimprsntr/siriproxy-redeye/README.md

 Second, you must have at least one RedEye unit on you home network and already programmed to control your IR devices.

 Third, you will need to manually use the REST interface extract the information you need to make changes to this plugin for your setup.
-Here is a simple [BASH script] (https://gist.github.com/3961767) which you can modify to retreive the information you need to modify this plugin for your setup.

 Here is a short demonstration video: Coming soon…